 My organization is new this year.
 Are we guaranteed dancers?

-New organizations aren’t guaranteed a dancer couple, but are instead placed into a weighted lottery.
-This year, new organizations must raise a minimum of $2,800 to be eligible for the lottery.
-Each additional $600 earned by your organization will earn you an extra “chance” in the lottery.
-The number of dancers that your organization will be awarded for your second year of participation will be based off of your fundraising successes during your first year.
+New organizations aren’t guaranteed dancers, but are instead placed into a weighted lottery.
+This year, new organizations must raise a minimum of $3,000 to be eligible for the lottery.
+Each additional $500 earned by your organization will earn you an extra “chance” in the lottery.

 Where can I order THON gear for my organization?

-If you want general THON gear, you can visit the THON Store at http://store.thon.psu.edu.
+If you want general THON gear, you can visit the THON Store at store.thon.org.

 If you want THON gear customized for your organization, there are 4 vendors located in and around State College that can print your THON gear.
 When you order your organization’s clothing from one of these companies, you will be given the best price available.
 Because these companies are licensed, THON will receive the trademark royalty fee in the form of a donation.
 There is a royalty fee for all licensed companies printing THON merchandise and this charge will be added directly to the cost of your order or will be listed as a separate line on the invoice.
 Using a licensed company ensures that the THON name and logo are not misused.